kghose/groho/src/Readme.md

 we have to see how this looks like visually.
 We have to see what this means for annotations.

+The way to do this will probably be to create a new buffer - a re-framed buffer
+- that we will use instead of the original (SSB centered one).

 ### The decision